dahenderson98/dahenderson98/README.md

 Hi there!
-I'm Dallin Henderson, a mid-level software engineer in the transportation technology industry.
-I am proficient with .NET/C#, Python, Java, JavaScript, HTML5, CSS, Vue, WPF, C++, C, Spark, Neo4j (cypher), Redis, MongoDB, SQL, NOSQL, Solidity, and more.
+I'm Dallin Henderson, a mid-level software engineer in the smart traffic industry.
+Some of my skills include:
+.NET/C#, Python, Java, JavaScript, HTML5, CSS, Vue, WPF, C++, C, Spark, Neo4j (cypher), Redis, MongoDB, SQL, NOSQL, Solidity

+I am passionate about building AI that changes lives, from boosting productivity to unlocking new markets and driving prosperity.

 Here are some of my projects, by subject:

 Data Science: